MetaTrader 4: History

 Its developer, MetaQuotes Software, had previously released a number of versions of the MetaTrader platform starting in 2002.
 MetaTrader 4 was a significantly enhanced version and was released in 2005.

 Between 2007 and 2010, a number of brokerages added the MT4 platform as an optional alternative to their existing trading software due to its popularity with traders and the large number of third party scripts and advisors.

 In October 2009, a significantly re-coded MetaTrader 5 went into public beta testing.
-The first MT5 live account was subsequently launched by InstaForex in September 2010.
+The first MT5 live account was launched by InstaForex in September 2010.
 In 2013 and 2014, the MQL4 programming language was completely revised eventually reaching the level of MQL5.
 Starting from build 600, MQL4 and MQL5 use unified MetaEditor.

 Although MT5 was introduced in 2009, according to a study conducted in September 2019, MetaTrader 4 was still the most popular Forex trading platform in the world at the time.

 On September 24, 2022, it was reported that MetaTrader 4 and MetaTrader 5 platforms had been removed from Apple's App Store but was still available on the Android Play Store.
-While it was alleged that the removal was connected to the Western sanctions on Russia, where MetaQuotes originates, the company's representative stated that the removal was due to non-compliance with the App Store Review Guidelines.
+While it was alleged that the removal was connected to the international sanctions on Russia, where MetaQuotes originates, the company's representative stated that the removal was due to non-compliance with the App Store Review Guidelines.

+Later, on March 6, 2023, after the company made changes to the app, both MT4 and MT5 iOS apps were back to App Store.